 enable-best-effort Enable coredump action for proxyd, stop until the entire core file is generated.

 You can set the maximum daemon coredump files that can be stored to disk.
-If more core files are generated, the eldest one will be removed.
+If more core files are generated, the oldest one will be removed.